Just Call Me Aunt Bee. We all want to be appreciated.

-Today I left Alan with all three boys while I went to the chiropractor’s office and to Target.
+Today I left Alan with all three boys, ages 2 to 6, while I went to the chiropractor’s office and to Target.
 I heard the sweetest, sweetest words when I got home.

 “It was….that kid…..no, not just him, that one too.
 Oh my gosh.
 April, please don’t leave me here alone with them again.”

 “Huh?
 Oh, I don’t know.
 He’s fine.
 At least he’s been entertaining himself!”

 Now, of course, Alan was JOKING about me not leaving him here alone with them.
 He is a very actively involved father who takes care of the children constantly, but clearly he did have some struggles this evening!

 Isn’t it funny how sometimes I’d rather hear Alan say that than to walk in and find the house way cleaner, happier, and more accomplished than when I left it?

 It’s not that I actually want Alan to struggle, it’s just that I want him to share my pain.
 Can’t explain it, but I bet most other moms out there can relate!
 When you find something difficult, it’s just helpful to hear other people agree with you!!

 There was an episode of The Andy Griffith Show a lot like this.
 Aunt Bee left town, and the house became a wreck in her absence.